atreyee80/surfs_up/README.md

 ## Summary:
-So Oahu would be the perfect place for establishing the ice cream shop

 ## We can do additional query to see the precipitation rate

 ![](Precipitation.png?raw=true)
 ## We can see the station with highest number of precipitations records

 ![](StationId_preci.png?raw=true)
+StationId for Oahu is "USC00519281" so it can be the perfect place for establishing the ice cream shop.